min69u/Reforestation/README.md

-## Why did the worker get fired from the orange juice factory?
-Lack of concentration.
+## My wife told me to rub the herbs on the meat for better flavor.
+That's sage advice.